FioPio/pepper-language-grounding-system/README.md

 # About this repo
 This repository holds the software implementation used to solve my master thesis **Language grounding for robotics** done in the University of Umeå.
 It tries to use the robot Pepper (from SoftBank Robotics) to perform language grounding offline.

-The main idea is that there are three different Docker containers, and each one of them performs a different task:
+The main idea is that there are three different Docker containers, and each one performs a different task:

-- **pepper** This docker is the one that interacts with the robot Pepper using the Naoqi software.
+- **pepper** interacts with the robot Pepper using the Naoqi software.
-- **server-sr** This one contains a server that uses the [vosk-api](https://github.com/alphacep/vosk-api) to perform offline speech recognition.
+- **server-sr** contains a server that uses the [vosk-api](https://github.com/alphacep/vosk-api) to perform offline speech recognition.
-- **server-lg** This is the server that tries to identify which object is the required from the image with the provided description using the software [zsgnet](https://github.com/TheShadow29/zsgnet-pytorch).
+- **server-lg** is the server that tries to identify which object in the image is described with the query (it uses the software [zsgnet](https://github.com/TheShadow29/zsgnet-pytorch) ).

 This is a small representation of the configuration for this project: